J35P312/FindSV/README.md

 The cnvnator install scripts in the internal_scripts folder may be used to intall cnvnator.

 After running the setup script, two files will be generated, the config file, and the FindSV_env.sh script.
+To finnish installation, enter the environment:
+		source ./FindSV_env.sh

+thereafer, change directory to SVDB and install it:
+		cd SVDB
+		python setup.py install

+If this step is not performed, annotation and merging will be skipped.

 Restart module
 ============